 Next, it was determined that the district’s half-day kindergarten was not focused on learning and comprehension and definitely was not a platform to catapult children into reading readiness.
 In fact, it was the opposite, serving as a social-readiness program.
 While we can agree that socialization is key to a well-rounded and happy child, there does need to be a balance that incorporates structured learning of core subjects.

 Another visible failure was lumping all children that showed any sign of reading difficulty into one group where they would receive a special education program and perhaps speech therapy.
 What was learned is that many of the children who displayed difficulty reading were actually “instructionally disabled,” meaning that they hadn’t received instruction appropriate for their needs.
 Every one of us learns in our own way, children are no different.
 To assume that one learning program fits all students is a misconception.

 A New Reading Initiative

 Instead of sending children away to the special education classes, this new initiative placed the students in figurative groups.
-One group is labeled for those who are on track, the second for those who are behind but making progress, and a third for those that are at risk.
-From there, the educators provided different curriculums to different students, based on their assessment level.
+One group is labeled for those who are on track, the second for those who are behind but making progress, and a third of those that are at risk.
+From there, the educators provided different curriculums to different students based on their assessment levels.
 Ultimately, that meant the at-risk Kindergarteners were getting an extra 30 minutes of reading instruction each day.

 While in the classroom, students were physically placed in small groups based on their reading level.
 This led to many visible positive effects.
-One was that the children were able to help and support each other while excelling at their own pace.
+One was that the children could help and support each other while excelling at their own pace.
 They received attention and guidance from the teacher, specific to their current level.
-All these changes brought about a significant, positive change in students, all around.
+All these changes brought about a significant, positive change in students all around.